 - 3. Do my parents or legal guardians need to sign my work permit? - 4.
 What type of work is not allowed for teenagers under the age of 18? - 5.
-What is the minimum hourly wage a person can be paid in Delaware? - 6.
+What is the minimum hourly wage a youth (ages 14-17) can be paid in Delaware? - 6.
 Where can a person get more information and help with problems dealing with pay, working papers, meal breaks, or employment discrimination?